Car crash kills one in Bayfield County

-A collision between a car and a pickup truck towing a camper trailer at about 12:20 p.m. today on Highway 13 in Bayfield County resulted in the death of one of the drivers and an injury to a passenger.
+A collision between a car and a pickup truck towing a camper trailer at about 12:20 p.m. on Monday, Sept.
+21, on Hwy.
+13 in Bayfield County resulted in the death of one of the drivers and an injury to a passenger.

 The names of the parties involved will be released later this week pending notification of families.